vijayvulava/geochem/_sources/42AcidBaseStrength.md

 \end{align}$$
 ```

-The amphoteric nature of metal oxides and hydroxides is often exploited in water and wastewater treatment as well as the treatment of metal-contaminated soils and groundwater.
+The amphoteric nature of metal oxides and hydroxides is often exploited in water and wastewater treatment and the treatment of metal-contaminated soils and groundwater.
 By adding acids or bases to solutions, metal contaminants in solid form could be "mobilized" into aqueous solutions.

 ## Common Ions and Buffering